 When you use participating providers, the provider will get the prior authorization for you.
+If you use non-participating providers, it is your responsibility to get the prior authorization.

-14. What is my out-of-pocket cost for an in-network hospital visit?
+13. What is my out-of-pocket cost for an in-network hospital visit?